This Chocolate Fudge Recipe is so easy! This particular Chocolate Fudge Recipe is chock full of pecans and has a lovely hint of Kentucky bourbon!

 You will absolutely love this Chocolate Fudge Recipe!
 Give it try and let me know what you think!

 If you are looking for other, easy, last minute gift ideas, these Spicy Nuts are delicious!
+Also, here is a list of over 100 delicious Edible Gifts!

 These Chestnut Chocolate Truffles are easy, festive and oh, so delicious!